gemabrow/AIND-Sudoku/README.md

 With this project, we provide a method for solving sudokus utilizing the naked twin strategy and include the additional constraints required by diagonal sudoku puzzles.
-Our approach regards sudoku puzzles as an instance of a Constraint Propagation Problem (CSP) and .
+Our approach regards sudoku puzzles as an instance of a Constraint Propagation Problem (CSP) and approaches them as such.

 Utilizing constraint propagation requires that we state the constraint(s) followed by reducing the search space by identifying the range of values